Sonicsmith goes full Eurorack with the E1 series

 ConVertor grows with 0.25 the size to x5 the features

-The ConVertor E1 also has a “Sonicsmith bus” connection allowing expansion with its digital output to be manipulated via expansion module the MIDVertor E1.
-The MIDVertor E1 will also be able to control the ConVertor oscillator back via its MIDI input, in such MIDI control mode, the preamp will act completely independent and the oscillator will simply be controlled via a MIDI keyboard or controller.
+The ConVertor E1 also has a “Sonicsmith bus” connection allowing the connection of its digital outputs to be translated to MIDI via expansion module the MIDVertor E1.
+The MIDVertor E1 will also be able to control the ConVertor oscillator back via its MIDI input, in such MIDI control mode, the preamps of any connected ConVertors will act completely independent like any studio preamp, while the user can use a MIDI keyboard for a MIDI-to-CV or MIDI to DCO directly with all the other synth voice features of the ConVertor E1 such as the internal VCA, VCF, LFO’s and ENV gen.

 Mainframe: from 50’s computers to your Eurorack